ThatQuiz Test Library Take this test now

 • 1.
 Who is a citizen ?

-A) A person who visit another country temporarily
+A) A person with no country

 B) A person legally recognised as a member of a country